 What’s common with these interferences is that stigma against addiction delays or slows access to SUD treatment for people who need them.
 Despite proven plans for addiction treatment, tens of thousands of people die every year due to addiction, and stigma is essentially to blame.
 After all, if an individual believes they are responsible for their condition and unworthy of receiving help, they’re unlikely to feel comfortable asking for it.

 Studies show that even medical professionals show a preference for people not displaying signs of addiction over those obviously struggling with addiction.
 Emergency rooms have even been found to remove individuals in an apparent state of withdrawal when this is precisely when they most need medical help.

 Stigma Doesn’t Have to Define Your Addiction Treatment Story

 If you’d like to stop the message of stigma for good, you can do so with three key actions:

-- Recognize the truth about addiction.
-Addiction doesn’t represent moral failure; it simply means a person needs help.
+- Recognize the truth about addiction – Addiction doesn’t represent moral failure.
+It simply means an individual needs help.

-- Remember that words are powerful.
-Think “substance use disorder” instead of “substance abuse” and include the word “treatable” when discussing addiction.
+- Remember that words are powerful – Think “substance use disorder” instead of “substance abuse.”
+Include the word “treatable” when discussing addiction.

 - Avoid labeling yourself or others – An individual is more than their addiction.
 They could be a loving parent who enjoys taking care of their kids.
 They could work at your local bank or grocery store.
 On top of this, they could simply need professional help managing their addictive substance intake.